lolgein/Machine-Learning/README.md

 # OVERVIEW

-The R scripts in this package were used to analyze, prepare and model the data from the Kaggle Two Sigma Connect: Rental Listing Inquiries competition.
+The R scripts in this branch were used to analyze, prepare and model the data from the Kaggle Two Sigma Connect: Rental Listing Inquiries competition.
 Applied in the following chronical order:

 -	GamesHowellPostHoc